kevinctofel/SecondBrain/Articles/Minimal-living-budget-results-July-2025.md

 I ate well, and ate enough.
 I got out for some drinks and pub food a few times.
 I have all of the services I need -- internet, streaming, etc... -- to keep me entertained.

-In short, I'm continuing to enjoy my mininmalistic lifestyle.
+In short, I'm continuing to enjoy my minimalistic lifestyle.
 Moreso perhaps because it's just me, meaning Amazon isn't coming to the house multiple times a week like it used to.

 # One last expense not captured

-I actually lost about $1,000 more from my cash flow last month.
+I actually lost about $1,200 more from my cash flow last month.

 After several weeks of deep thought, I made the intentional decision to buy a used Fujifilm X-S10 camera and two lenses.
 This was around $1,200 of unplanned, unbudgeted spending.
 There won't be much of that going forward but it's worth noting.